-Loughborough is famous for its markets and fair and 2021 marks a very special year.
+Loughborough is famous for its markets and fair and 2021 marked a very special year.

-This year is the 800th anniversary of the Royal Charters which granted permission for the market and fair to be held in Loughborough.
+2021 was the 800th anniversary of the Royal Charters, which granted permission for the market and fair to be held in Loughborough.

-To celebrate this special year, Charnwood Borough Council, which operates both the market and the fair, is working with a range of partners including Leicestershire County Council, Loughborough Local Studies Volunteers, Community Curators, Loughborough Library.
-Charnwood Museum and Loughborough Town Hall will also be involved.
+To celebrate this special year, Charnwood Borough Council, which operates both the market and the fair, worked with a range of partners including Leicestershire County Council, Loughborough Local Studies Volunteers, Community Curators, Loughborough Library.
+Charnwood Museum and Loughborough Town Hall were also involved.

-- The Our Market, Our Fair exhibition will feature at Charnwood Museum and Loughborough Library from July and will bring together historical records and local connections relating to the market and fair
+- The Our Market, Our Fair exhibition featured at Charnwood Museum and Loughborough Library from July and brought together historical records and local connections relating to the market and fair

-- Commemorative lights will be installed in the town centre
+- Commemorative lights were installed in the town centre

-- A plaque in the town centre will mark the 800-year-milestone
+- A plaque in the town centre was placed to mark the 800-year-milestone

-- A series of features, photos and videos will capture the past, present and future of the market and fair and be shared on social media and other channels
+- A series of features, photos and videos captured the past, present and future of the market and fair and were shared on social media and other channels

-- A Loughborough Fair exhibition will be hosted at Loughborough Town Hall in the Autumn
+- A Loughborough Fair exhibition was hosted at Loughborough Town Hall in the Autumn

-- Welcoming new traders to the market through our Try a Trade Scheme which will be updated and relaunched in Spring.
+- Welcomed new traders to the market through our Try a Trade Scheme.

 A potted history of Loughborough Market and Loughborough Fair